A weak regularity lemma for polynomials: Introduction

-In the setting of graphs, Frieze and Kannan~\cite{FriezeKa99} famously obtained a weak regularity lemma that has both strong bounds and multiple interesting applications.
-For comparison, the usual graph regularity lemma of Szemer\'edi decomposes any graph---by partitioning its vertices---into a bounded number of parts (independent of the number of vertices) with the guarantee that almost \emph{all} graph parts are ``approximately'' random.
-The weak graph regularity lemma decomposes any graph in the same sense, but comes with only one, global guarantee.
+In the setting of graphs, Frieze and Kannan~\cite{FriezeKa99} (see also~\cite{CF12,FLZ17}) famously obtained a weak regularity lemma that has both strong bounds and multiple interesting applications.
+For comparison, the usual graph regularity lemma of Szemer\'edi~\cite{Sze78} gives a decomposition of the edge set---induced by a vertex partition---into a bounded number of parts (independent of the number of vertices), with the guarantee that almost all graph parts are ``approximately'' random.
+The weak graph regularity lemma decomposes any graph in a similar sense, but comes with only one, global guarantee.
 Our weak regularity lemma for polynomials is partly inspired by this approach.